Input

 putStrLn ("I'm at " ++ show (1 + rating))

-Haskell do blocks contain a mix of unboxing statements that use the <- operator and the pure assignment statements that use the = operator.
+Haskell do blocks contain a mix of unboxing statements that use the <- command and the pure assignment statements that use the = operator.
 Be careful!
 It's easy to mix them up.

 ← OutputHelper Functions →